-I'm Judy Haveson, a proud Texan living in New York City and The Hamptons (thanks, COVID!).
+I'm Judy Haveson, a proud Texan living in New York.

 My fascination with compelling storytelling plays well with my lifelong communications career of promoting products, services, companies, and individuals spanning various areas and industries, including non-profits, travel & hospitality, entertainment, fashion & retail, authors, and even rock stars and rap artists.
 You'll have to read the book for details on that last piece of information.

 I like to think I'm witty, but many call it sarcastic.
 You decide!
 I thought I would be a journalist until my first journalism professor told me to pick a new major.
-He said I'd be an editor's nightmare because I wrote as I talked, and I never stopped talking.
-This makes sense because apparently, I was an early talker, according to my parents.
+He said I'd be an editor's nightmare because I wrote like I talked and never stopped talking.
+According to my parents, this fact makes sense because I was an early talker.
 Those close to me have no problem believing this bit of trivia.